 Additionally, doctors sometimes use muscle stimulators to treat patients with muscle spasms.
 Some doctors believe muscle stimulators work to speed recovery for surgery patients, too.

 Scientists tend to agree on one thing regarding muscle stimulators: they don’t cause muscle growth.
-Even though the claim of muscle growth remains popular in some EMS advertisements, scientific data refutes such claims.
+Even though the claim of muscle growth remains popular in some EMS advertisements, scientific data refute such claims.

 Ultimately, the individual must decide whether this device helps in any way.
 In other words, using a muscle stimulator is an issue of personal preference.
 Your doctor may be able to help you determine if an at-home muscle stimulator is right for you.